Arthritis Symptoms & Treatment

 Graston Technique can help relieve the restrictions found around joints as well.

 Moderate physical activity has been shown to be beneficial to joints and will help slow or even prevent arthritis.
-Improvements in mobility and strength through therapeutic exercises is part of the process of recovery.
+Improvements in mobility and strength through therapeutic and corrective exercises is part of the process of recovery.

 Chiropractic adjustments also have a direct impact on the muscles surrounding the joints as an adjustment can help shut down overactive muscles.